-Prerequisite(s): Grade of C or better in ENG 111 or placement.
+Prerequisite(s): ENG 111 or placement.

 Assignments in writing expository and argumentative prose with particular emphasis on content development.
 Core requirement; Students required to take ENG 111 should take it during their first semester at BW, and should take ENG 131 no later than their third semester at BW.